dart-lang/sdk/docs/language/informal/subtyping.md

 a rule (but not the syntactic criteria for any rule preceeding it), then the subtyping query holds iff the listed additional conditions hold.

+This makes the rules algorithmic, because they correspond in an obvious manner to an algorithm with an acceptable time complexity, and it makes them syntax directed because the overall structure of the algorithm corresponds to specific syntactic shapes.
+We will use the word _algorithmic_ to refer to this property.

 The runtime subtyping rules can be derived by eliminating all clauses dealing with promoted type variables.

 ### Rules